Vishnupriya609/100DaysofCoding/README.md

-# 🚀 100 Days of Coding with Java & DSA
+# 🚀 100 Days of Coding with Python & DSA

-Welcome to my 100 Days of Coding Challenge focused on Java and Data Structures & Algorithms (DSA) with youtube videos & Chatgpt.
-The goal of this challenge is to build strong problem-solving skills, master Java fundamentals, and become confident in DSA through daily consistent practice.
+Welcome to my 100 Days of Coding Challenge focused on Python and Data Structures & Algorithms (DSA) using YouTube videos & ChatGPT.
+The goal is to build strong problem-solving skills, master Python fundamentals, and become confident in DSA through daily consistent practice.

 ## 📌 Challenge Rules

-- Code every day for 100 days without breaks
+Code every day for 100 days without breaks

-- Practice Java concepts + DSA problems daily
+Practice Python concepts + DSA problems daily

-- Push code and updates to GitHub regularly
+Push code and updates to GitHub regularly

 Focus on logic, consistency, and improvement

 ## 🛠️ Tech Stack

-- Language: Java
+Language: Python

-- IDE: VS Code
+IDE: VS Code

-- Platform: LeetCode, HackerRank, CodeStudio
+Platform: LeetCode, HackerRank, CodeStudio

 ## 🧠 What I Will Learn

-- Java Fundamentals
+- Python Fundamentals

 - Object-Oriented Programming (OOP)